Create edit distance report

 Percent or characters?
 Choose Levenshtein if you need the edit distance in characters.
 Use this number to get an idea of the time and money needed to do appropriate editing.
 Choose Fuzzy to get a percentage.
 Look at the overall percentage only - use this number if you want an idea about the quality of translation.

 Don't use Trados 2007-like word counts: Normally, memoQ counts words like Microsoft Word does.
 Use the Trados 2007-like word counts only if your client still works with an early Trados version.

 To create the edit distance report: Click OK.

 To return to the Overview pane without creating the report: Click Cancel.

-memoQ adds the analysis to the Reports tab of the Overview pane (or , in a new row under Edit distance report.
-The new analysis will be the first one.
-In the first row under Edit distance report, click show.
-It looks like this if you use Levenshtein counts:
+memoQ adds the analysis to the Reports tab under Edit distance statistics.
+The new analysis will be the first one on the list.

 To get a new report because the project changed, click Create new report now again.
 The new report appears at the top of the list.